 Lanterns aren't just for reception decoration.
 "They're a romantic replacement for the traditional bridesmaid bouquet that also adds a pretty glow to an evening ceremony," says Fisher.
 Then, once the photos are snapped, "they can be repurposed into your cocktail and reception décor or gifted to your bridesmaids," she says.

 Much like parasols, "fans are a functional alternative to bridesmaids' bouquets that keep your gals cool and well-accessorized at the same time," says Fisher.
-"Fans come in different shapes, colors, and materials, so you'll have no problem finding the right one to fit your wedding day style," she adds.
+"Fans come in different shapes, colors, and materials, so you'll have no problem finding the right one to fit your wedding-day style."

-For weddings with a boho flair, consider wreaths of foliage instead.
-Have your bridesmaids carry oversized ones for an unexpected, gorgeous accessory to walk down the aisle with.
-Aside from it being more affordable than traditional floral arrangements, they use it as a home accent post-ceremony.
+Have your bridesmaids carry oversized wreaths for an unexpected, gorgeous accessory to walk down the aisle with.
+Aside from it being more affordable than traditional floral arrangements, it can be used as a home accent post-ceremony.

 Consider letting your bridesmaids carry some of your and your partner's favorite novels.
 A great idea for bookworm couples or that book-based meet-cute that sparked your romance!
 You can even use some passages from the books for non-traditional ceremony readings.

 Use your bridesmaids' accessories to give a preview of the reception.
-If you're going for a whimsical wedding, give guests a glimpse of what's to come via pinwheels, bubbles, or ribbons.
-If your reception is themed or love-story centric, consider arming your bridesmaids with items meaningful to you, like books you bonded over as a couple.
+If you're going for a whimsical wedding, have them carry pinwheels, bubbles, or ribbons.